Using Absolute and Relative References in Excel 2010 Formulas

 If you see a moving marquee around cell C2, press the Esc key.

 Cell C3 should be the active cell, but if it is not, just click it once.
 Look at the Formula bar.
 The contents of cell C3 are =B3*2, and not the =B2*2 that you copied.

 When copying formulas in Excel, relative addressing is usually what you want.
-That’s why it is the default behavior.
-Sometimes you don’t want relative addressing but rather absolute addressing.
-This is making a cell reference fixed to an absolute cell address so that it does not change when the formula is copied.
+That’s why it’s the default behavior.
+Sometimes you don’t want relative addressing but rather absolute addressing: making a cell reference fixed to an absolute cell address so that it doesn’t change when the formula is copied.

 In an absolute cell reference, a dollar sign ($) precedes both the column letter and the row number.
 You can also have a mixed reference in which the column is absolute and the row is relative or vice versa.
 To create a mixed reference, you use the dollar sign in front of just the column letter or row number.
 Here are some examples:

 |Relative||=A1||Both the column letter A and the row number 1 can change.|

 |Absolute||=$A$1||The column letter A and the row number 1 do not change.|

 |Mixed||=$A1||The column letter A does not change.
 The row number 1 can